My rating: 2 stars

 Their preparatory work was based on a photograph kept by Ana’s father.
 In it some of the people who had architected and taken part in the coup could be seen at a restaurant with her parents.
 Her father worked for a newspaper at the time and personally knew some of the people involved.
 So, at their house they always used their nicknames, instead of their proper names, and, to my great confusion, that is replicated throughout the book.

-The plot develops through two different, but intertwined, strands: the interviews with the people who could be seen in the photograph and were involved in the revolution; and Ana’s family tribulations.
-The book is narrated in the first person by Ana Maria and it’s interesting how she many times mentions her father using both his first and last name, António Machado.
+The plot develops through two different, but intertwined, strands: the interviews with the people who could be seen in the photograph and were involved in the revolution; and the family’s tribulations of the main character.
+The book is narrated in the first person by Ana Maria, and it’s interesting how often she speaks about her father using both his first and last name, António Machado.
 The same happens with her mother, Rosie Honoré, a Belgian who had travelled to Portugal months after the revolution and ended up staying more time than she had expected.

 One of the people interviewed was known by the nickname ‘Oficial de Bronze’ (‘Bronze Officer’).
-He mentioned how at first all of the 5 thousand soldiers swore they wanted to remain anonymous, but then not all kept that vow.
+He mentioned how, at first, all of the five thousand soldiers swore they wanted to remain anonymous, but then not all of them kept that vow.
 As some decided to take credit for their actions, he assumed the role of collector of information, so that all of those who were involved could be identified.
 He believed that he benefited from the revolution, as every other Portuguese, because he started living his life in freedom.

-But not all of the people interviewed had such a common-sense approach.
-Salamiza, for example, spoke about wanting to engage in another coup, without seeming to realise that taking part in one to end a dictatorship is not the same as to do so while living in democracy, even when not being in agreement with the elected government or happy with the existing situation of the country.
+But not all of those interviewed had such a common-sense approach.
+Salamiza, for example, spoke about wanting to engage in another coup, without seeming to realise that taking part in one to end a dictatorship is not the same as to do so while living in democracy, even when not agreeing with the elected government or not being happy with the current situation of the country.

 At first, I was enjoying the book, but not even mid-way through I became really bored to the point of having to skim-read the final three chapters.
 All the moaning by the characters who were being interviewed got on my nerves.
 There was not enough background information to contextualise past events and opinions.
 So, sometimes it was difficult for me to understand what was precisely being talked about.
 Also, what initially seemed to be a great family mystery ended up being just an increasingly more common occurrence, except that neither Ana nor her father managed to deal with it successfully.